facetint/FdF/README.md

  ![image](https://github.com/facetint/FdF/assets/99668549/c7b296df-3abd-4fad-9245-3364f58a73d8)

-Assume current pixel coordinates are (x, y)
+✣ Assume current pixel coordinates are (x, y)

-Select E as next pixel — increment only X value by 1 - (x+1, y)
+✣ Select E as next pixel — increment only X value by 1 - (x + 1, y)

-Select NE as next pixel — increment both X and Y values by 1 - (x+1, y+1)
+✣ Select NE as next pixel — increment both X and Y values by 1 - (x + 1, y + 1)

-To select the next pixel, we are using a decision parameter based on the slope error.
+✣ To select the next pixel, we are using a decision parameter based on the slope error.
 If the slope error is greater than 0.5, the actual line is near the NE.
 The line is closer to E when the slope error is less than 0.5.

-At each step, we need to calculate the decision variable incrementally by adding △E or △NE depending on the choice of the pixel.
+✣ At each step, we need to calculate the decision variable incrementally by adding △E or △NE depending on the choice of the pixel.

+ 🟥 The steps involved in Bresenham line generation algorithm are:

+✣ Declare variable x1, x2, y1, y2, d, E, NE, dx, dy

+✣ Enter value of x1,y1,x2,y2  ->>  (Where x1,y1are coordinates of starting point, And x2,y2 are coordinates of Ending point)

+✣ First, we need to calculate dx and dy
+         dx = x2-x1
+         dy = y2-y1

+✣ We use dx and dy values to calculate the initial decision variable (d). value of the decision variable is changed on each step.
+         d = 2 * (dy - dx)

+✣ Similarly, we need to calculate △E and △NE values.
+After the first initiation, these values are not changed.
+        E = 2 * dy
+        NE = 2 * (dy - dx)

+✣ Now we have to decide what is the best pixel to choose next, NE or E. We are using the sign of decision parameter to take that decision.

+   ♦️ Case 1: d ≤ 0

+   We are going to select pixel E if the decision variable is negative or zero.
+In this scenario, we only increment the x value by 1 and calculate the new decision variable using △E.     Remember to keep y value as it is.

+   d = d + E
+   x = x + 1

+✣ Case 2: d > 0

+   When the decision variable is positive, select NE as the next pixel.
+In addition to calculating the new decision variable and increment the x value, need to increment the y value by 1.

+   d = d + NE
+   y = y + 1
+   x = x + 1

+Continue until x = x2

+Up to now we only talked about the general scenario of this algorithm, where x1 < x2 and 0 < slope < 1.
+There are three other scenarios we need to consider.

+▶︎ Case 1: x1 > x2

+   In this case, we should draw the line from left to right.
+Take (X2, Y2) as the starting point and (X1, Y1) as the endpoint, then continue the Bresenham’s algorithm.

+▶︎ Case 2: slope < 0

+   In the case of a negative slope, we can get the line with a positive slope by reflecting the original line around the X-axis.
+We perform Bresenham’s algorithm to the line with a
+   positive slope and reflect back around the X-axis to get the pixels.

+ 🟥 EXAMPLE

+ Draw a line from (x1, y1) to (x2, y2).
+In this scenario, we assume that the slope is negative.
+ Now, instead of using Bresenham from (x1, y1) to (x2, y2), use the algorithm on (x1, -y1) to (x2, -y2).
+After calculating all the pixels from (x1, -y1) to (x2, -y2), we change the sign of the y values of all the pixels to get the pixels for the original line.

+▶︎ Case 3: slope > 1

+  In the case of the slope is greater than 1, we can use Bresenham’s algorithm by exchanging the x and y values. after the calculations, exchange the x and y values back to get the pixels to display on the line.

 ## ROTATION MATRIX

 ![image](https://github.com/facetint/FdF/assets/99668549/4fd8aff4-5bce-417f-a97e-5f13a506f745)